Amari Cooper Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Recent Performances

-- Against the Eagles in Week 18, Cooper racked up 79 yards on five receptions (seven targets).
+- Against the Eagles in Week 18, Cooper totaled 79 yards on five receptions (seven targets).

-- Over his last three games, Cooper has 15 catches (on 25 targets) for 182 yards and two touchdowns, averaging 60.7 yards per game.
+- During his last three games, Cooper has caught 15 passes on 25 targets for 182 yards and two touchdowns, averaging 60.7 yards per game.

 Cooper's Dallas Teammates